Programme of 3 Inter-related Studies on Community Hospitals - University of Birmingham, University of Leeds and RAND.

 At Birmingham University the team led by Professor Jon Glasby has looked at"community value" to help understand more about community support and patient experience.
 This arguably has been a feature over their history of 150 years.
 The team has studies 9 community hospitals in depth, as well as mapping all those throughout the UK.

-At Leeds University, the team led by Professor John Young is looking primarily at inpatient rehabilitation and end of life care and hoping to define what does"best" look like so we can understand and optimise community ward care.
+At Leeds University, the team led by Professor John Young looked primarily at inpatient rehabilitation and end of life care and hoping to define what does"best" look like so we can understand and optimise community ward care.
 Survey data has been collected by NHS Benchmarking to help inform this study.

-The three research teams meet regularly in a cross-study steering group, which is chaired by Professor Sir Lewis Ritchie.
-The research is funded by NHS National Institute for Health Research, and reports are scheduled to be available in early 2018.
+The three research teams met regularly in a cross-study steering group, which is chaired by Professor Sir Lewis Ritchie.
+The research was funded by NHS National Institute for Health Research - HS&DR (12/177/04; 12/177/14; 12/177/13)

 The views and opinions expressed therein are those of the authors and do not necessarily reflect those of the HS&DR, NIHR, NHS or the Department of Health.